elkhorn-heavy/walkthroughs/overthewire/bandit/level_07.md

 ## Challenge Overview

-The goal of this challenge is to look on the server to find a file with very specific attributes:
+The goal of this challenge is to find a file that has very specific attributes:

 - owned by user `bandit7`
 - having the group `bandit6`
 - 33 bytes in size

+This file could be anywhere on the server, so under the root (`/`) directory.

 Then use `ssh` to log into the server as the `bandit7` user.